 The transaction, which places Vue on a strong footing to facilitate turnaround, recovery and sustainable growth, was finalized on January 26, 2023.
 As a result of the transaction, Vue will have a materially de-levered and strengthened balance sheet and liquidity position, with total existing debt reduced by approximately £470 million and a significant capital injection of £75 million.

-The recapitalisation involved an English scheme of arrangement (which was eventually discontinued when all lenders consented to the transaction) and the amendment and restatement and/or partial equitisation of the group’s first lien and second lien senior secured financing arrangements, which resulted in the creditors taking ownership of the entire share capital of the group.
+The recapitalization involved an English scheme of arrangement (which was eventually discontinued when all lenders consented to the transaction) and the amendment and restatement and/or partial equitization of the group’s first lien and second lien senior secured financing arrangements, which resulted in the creditors taking ownership of the entire share capital of the group.